SRGSSR/srganalytics-apple/docs/README.md

   * `libextobjc`: A utility framework.
   * `MAKVONotificationCenter`: A safe KVO framework.
   * `SRGAnalytics`: The main analytics framework.
-  * `SRGAnalytics_MediaPlayer`: The media player analytics companion framework.
+  * `SRGAnalyticsMediaPlayer`: The media player analytics companion framework.
   * `SRGLogger`: The framework used for internal logging.
   * `TCCore`: The core TagCommander framework.
   * `TCSDK`: The main TagCommander SDK framework.